 Aphids always seem to gross people out, probably because they feed in masses and produce a sticky poop called honeydew.
 When there are large outbreaks of aphids, there are also a number of predators eating them.
 If it gets bad enough and you want to help out your roses before they get all the juices sucked out of them, use a garden hose and spray the aphids off at high pressure.

 Japanese beetles have only recently become an issue here in my area, though they have been in most of the Midwest for decades.
 I find that handpicking works best for dealing with Japanese beetles, just go out in the evening, around 7, and knock them off into a bucket of soapy water.

 Chemical sprays are not very effective, as they can take several days to kill the beetle, by then the damage is done.

 And DO NOT use Japanese beetle traps!
 These traps have a floral lure and a pheremone to attract both male and female beetles.
 However, on their way to the trap (from up to 5 miles away), they eat your plants.
 So no traps for me or you.

-Rose slug is actually the larvae of the a sawfly, a wasp-like insect.
+Actually the larvae of the a sawfly, rose slug is a common pest of roses.
 This insect larvae feeds on the underside of the rose leaves, causing a silvery-pattern above.
 If left untreated, they can defoliate an entire plant in 2 weeks.